gardenlinux/glci-legacy/README.md

 In case of pipeline runs, we have this already installed in the job image (e.g. [here](https://github.com/gardener/cc-utils/blob/7ed9d6575cbe83ef1e04110b0e743ffc21a8ced7/Dockerfile.job-image-base#L51)).
-In case you want to run glci locally, you need to install those manually on your system, as described below.
+In case you want to run glci locally, you need to install those manually on your system.
+You can use the `hack/install-sap-ceret-to-pyenv.sh` or the steps described below.

 The global root CA can be downloaded from [here](https://sapcerts.wdf.global.corp.sap/CandP.aspx) You will need the follwing two CRT files: